Coronavirus: Kolkata airport suspends flights for seven days in August

 On July 4, the West Bengal government had banned incoming flights to Kolkata from six coronavirus hotspots, including Delhi and Mumbai for two weeks.
 Domestic flights in India had resumed on May 25.

-West Bengal has reported 44,116 coronavirus cases and nearly 1,500 deaths so far, according to data from the Union health ministry.
+West Bengal has reported over 65,000 coronavirus cases and nearly 1,500 deaths so far, according to data from the Union health ministry.

 India recorded 52,123 new coronavirus cases on Thursday, taking its overall count to 15,83,792.
 The toll rose to 34,968 with 775 more deaths.
 In India, 10,20,582 people have recovered from the coronavirus.